Wind Turbine Energy Output

 The other, bigger, issue is that installing a wind turbine or solar panels comes at a huge cost.
-An easier solution is simply switching your fossil fuel driven energy plan at home or the office to an unlimited clean energy subscription.
+An easier solution is simply switching your fossil fuel driven energy plan at home or the office to a clean energy subscription.
 This will allow for instant savings, and there is no set-up fee.

 Although installing solar panels or a wind turbine may pay off in the very long term, it is not a financial investment many people can make.

 If you do decide to install one, turbines can be roof-mounted or stand-alone, depending on the situation.
 In very rare cases, excess electricity generated may be fed into the grid and actually make money for the owner (just like solar panels).

 This is a growing sector of the market (you can even buy them on Amazon) and may, in time, be just as important as wind farms as we look towards cheaper sustainable energy sources.